Jigsaw-Code/outline-sdk/README.md

 We are working on a [new DNS library](https://github.com/Jigsaw-Code/outline-sdk/pull/141) that will let people bypass DNS-based blocking by using alternative resolvers and ports, and encrypted DNS (DNS-over-HTTPS and DNS-over-TLS).

+Meanwhile, you can force a specific address resolution with an override, as implemented by the `override` config in [x/config](https://pkg.go.dev/github.com/Jigsaw-Code/outline-sdk/x/config).

 ### Bypass SNI-based Blocking

 The Outline SDK offers several strategies for evading SNI-based blocking: